Play

 The use of one tree bath watering bag makes your work much easier: The bag is placed around the trunk, filled with up to 100 liters of water, and slowly releases the moisture into the soil over several hours.
 This provides targeted and effective watering to the root zone – without unnecessary evaporation or runoff.

-This form of irrigation is ideal, especially in hot summers or during prolonged droughts.
-It saves water, saves time, and ensures healthy, deep root growth.
-For larger plants, you can use two or more bags at once.
-The ease of use makes watering a minor concern—and your tree will remain vital and healthy in the long term.
+This method of watering is ideal, especially during hot summers or prolonged periods of drought.
+It saves water and time and promotes healthy, deep root growth.
+For larger trees, you can use two or more bags at once.
+Its ease of use makes watering effortless – and your tree stays vital and healthy in the long run.

 You can find our articles in many different categories